csc-training/summerschool/mpi/docs/06-custom-communicators-split.md

 # Creating new communicator {.split-definition}

-* **`MPI_Comm_split`** creates new communicators based on 'colors' and 'keys'
+* **`MPI_Comm_split`** creates new communicators based on "colors" and "keys"

 MPI_Comm_split(`comm`{.input}, `color`{.input}, `key`{.input}, `newcomm`{.output})
   : `comm`{.input}
-    : communicator
+    : Communicator

     `color`{.input}
-    : processes with the same "color" belong to the same new communicator
+    : Processes with the same "color" belong to the same new communicator

     `key`{.input}
-    : control of rank assignment
+    : Control of rank assignment

     `newcomm`{.output}
-    : new communicator handle
+    : New communicator handle

-If color = `MPI_UNDEFINED`, a process does not belong to any of the new communicators
+If color is `MPI_UNDEFINED`, a process does not belong to any of the new communicators

 # Creating new communicator